 Colorado National Monument features intensive reddish and orange colors of fabulous rock sculptures, sheer-walled canyons, and the distant Colorado River valley.
 It offers outstanding red rock scenery, exciting Rim Rock Drive, great hiking trails, and rock climbing as well.
-Moreover, you can spot a lot of wildlife as desert bighorn sheep, red-tailed hawks, golden eagles, ravens, jays, and coyotes.
+Moreover, you can spot much wildlife, such as desert bighorn sheep, red-tailed hawks, golden eagles, ravens, jays, and coyotes.
 It’s worth adding this place to the Colorado road trip itinerary, while planning a travel to Colorado.

 Colorado National Monument as a part of Colorado Plateau

-Colorado National Monument is a part of the Colorado Plateau on the Four Corners region of the southwestern United States.
+It is a part of the Colorado Plateau in the Four Corners region of the southwestern United States.
 According to Wikipedia, the Colorado Plateau province covers an area of 130,000 mi2 (336,700 km2) within western Colorado, northwestern New Mexico, southern and eastern Utah, northern Arizona, and little southeast of Nevada.
 About 90% of the area is drained by the Colorado River and its main tributaries.

 Colorado National Monument is the eastern gateway into the Colorado Plateau.
 Known as Red Rock Country, Colorado Plateau is full of colorful domes, hoodoos, fins, reefs, river narrows, natural bridges, and slot canyons.
-The Colorado Plateau has the greatest concentration of U.S. National Park units in the country.
+The Colorado Plateau has the country’s greatest U.S. National Park units concentration.
 There are 9 national parks in the Colorado Plateau, including Grand Canyon, Utah Mighty 5 national parks, and Mesa Verde.
 Moreover, there are 18 national monuments, among which is Colorado National Monument.

 History of the Colorado National Monument

-This area of the Colorado Plateau where now is the Colorado National Monument was first explored by John Otto, who settled in Grand Junction in the early 20th century.
+This area of the Colorado Plateau which now is the Colorado National Monument, was first explored by John Otto, who settled in Grand Junction in the early 20th century.
 John Otto began building trails on the plateau and into the canyons.
 Earlier, the place was considered inaccessible to people.
 Authorities have appreciated his work and the scenic beauty of the wilderness area.
 The area was established as Colorado National Monument on May 24, 1911.
 John Otto was hired as the first park ranger.